abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Opposite colors](../01_set/function_one_one.svg)

 If we have a one-one-function that connects sets that are of the same size (as is the case here), then this function has the following property: all elements from the target set have exactly one arrow pointing at them.
-In this case, the function is *invertible*, that is, if you flip the arrows of the function and it's source and target, you get another valid function.
+In this case, the function is *invertible*, that is, if you flip the arrows of the function and its source and target, you get another valid function.

 ![Opposite colors](../01_set/isomorphism_one_one.svg)